SamanthaIacobONS/SamanthaIacobONS/README.md

-👋Hi! my name is Samantha Iacob.
+👋Hi! my name is Samantha Iacob.\n
-📈I'm a data architecture/engineering apprentice with the Office of National Statistics.
-👩‍💻Currently learning to analyse and manipulate data 🐍🐼 Working mostly in Python & Pandas!
+📈I'm a data architecture/engineering apprentice with the Office of National Statistics.\n 👩‍💻Currently learning to analyse and manipulate data\n 🐍🐼 Working mostly in Python & Pandas!\n